Symptom

 Site reputation abuse penalty — diagnose third-party content risk

-Targeted demotion or manual action against a subdirectory or subdomain hosting third-party content that exploits the host domain's reputation.
+Since Google's site-reputation-abuse policy took effect on May 7, 2024, a targeted demotion or manual action can hit a subdirectory or subdomain hosting third-party content that exploits the host domain's reputation.

 Diagnose your site